quickwit-oss/quickwit/docs/tutorials/tutorial-hdfs-logs.md

 done
 ```

-Once the configuartion files are downloade, start a searcher node for each of the respective configuration file in a different terminal window.
+Once the configuration files are downloaded, start a searcher node for each of the respective configuration files in a different terminal window.

 ```bash
 # run this in the first terminal window.